Projects

 A unified, local first ecosystem built on Dart & Flutter.

-The result is a single codebase that compiles to native binaries for macOS, Windows, iOS, and Android, maintaining 60fps performance on all devices.
+The result is a single codebase that compiles to native binaries for macOS, Windows, iOS, and Android — maintaining smooth 60fps performance on all devices, with direct Wi-Fi sync between devices and zero reliance on cloud infrastructure.

 The Virtual Ticketer (VTS)